 Deeply rooted in the values of hard work, faith and models of servant leadership from the example of his parents, he lives by the Samoan saying O le ala ile pule o le tautua meaning The pathway to authority is through serving others and from his mother, who passed away in 1999, came the teaching that Whatever thou art, act well thy part.

-Aupito is marries with a family of seven young adult and teenage children.
+Aupito is married with a family of seven young adult and teenage children.